pravega/pravega/documentation/src/docs/streamcuts.md

 the user can consume all the events in parallel without adhering to time ordering of events.

-It must be noted that passing ```StreamCut.UNBOUNDED``` to startStreamCut and endStreamCut will result in using the current head of stream and the current tail of the respectively.
+It must be noted that passing ```StreamCut.UNBOUNDED``` to startStreamCut and endStreamCut will result in using the current head of stream and the current tail of the stream, respectively.